trarck/cocos2d-x/js/test_bindings/README.md

 should modify the header search paths (`-I` in the script).

     ./generate_ast_xml.sh test_bindings/simple_class.h

+This process is the exact same process as if you were "compiling" your code, so if you need to pass special search paths for the headers, you can do so:

+    INCLUDE_SEARCH_PATH="-IsomeDir -Isome/other/dir" ./generate_ast_xml.sh test_bindings/simple_class.h

 That will create the XML for the AST in the current working directory, in this case `simple_class.xml`.
 Now you need to pass this to the ruby script that will parse the tree and then generate the proper bindings: